hamelsmu/oauth-tutorial/local/README.md

 # Is this only for static sites?

 No!
 You can put applications behind the proxy, like a dashboard.
 Instead of passing `file://...` to the `--upstream` flag, you pass a URL, like `http://your.internal.app`.
 You can see an [example of this on Kuberenetes here](https://github.com/hamelsmu/k8s-oauth/blob/main/gke_k8s/k8s/deployment_2.yml#L89) and you can read more about this in [the docs on configuring the upstream](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/overview#upstreams-configuration).

+[^1]: For performance purposes, you may want to put the proxy behind another webserver like [Caddy](https://caddyserver.com/) or [Nginx](https://www.nginx.com/), but it's not required in this example.